Volunteer Opportunities in Birmingham, AL

 Note: Please elect one member of your group to serve as the primary contact person.
 This person should submit the application on behalf of the group and will act as the liaison between the group and McWane.

-Armed with cleaning cloths and the occasional toothbrush, volunteer groups help keep our exhibit halls spick and span (and de-stickered).
+Armed with cleaning cloths and the occasional toothbrush, volunteer groups help keep our exhibit halls spick-and-span.

 Group cleanings are available at the following times: